TV en Français: Singles

 "Something About You"/"Let Me Win" was the first material from the album sessions, although the tracks only appear on the bonus disc of the finished album.
 "Something About You" premiered on July 10, 2013, with "Let Me Win" premiering a week later.
 The tracks made up a split 7-inch vinyl release through the band's own label Masterswan Records and Neon Gold Records and were released on July 16, 2013.

 "Return the Favor" was first premiered on September 20, 2013, in a music video directed by their frequent collaborator, Dan Monick.
 The track would feature as part of an EP release, titled Business Casual released before the album on October 14, 2013.

 "Dumb Luck" premiered on October 7, 2013, through Clash before its release as part of the Business Casual EP on October 14.
 The music video premiered later on January 13, 2014, and was directed by Noah Conopask.

 "Make it Easy" was released as a single January 13, 2014, through digital music stores, and additionally made available to anyone who preordered the album.
 The music video premiered on May 20, 2014, and was directed by Melissa Tomjanovich.
 Tim Wheeler and We Are Scientists drummers Keith Carne and Danny Allen all feature as the videos masked aliens.
 The following day the band made a third appearance on The Late Show with David Letterman performing the track.

 A music video for "Sprinkles" was premiered through Stereogum on April 24, 2014.
 The video was directed by James Perou.

 Critical reception

 At Alternative Press, Jason Schreurs rated the album three-and-a-half stars out of five, saying that "With some pop, college rock, post-punk and even shoegaze thrown in for good measure, TV En Francais is the most complete We Are Scientists record."

-The album entered the UK Chart at #36.
+The album entered the UK Chart at No. 36.